For more information about National Park Service air resources, please visit http://www.nature.nps.gov/air/.

 The larval stage of the dragonfly lives in the water, and individuals are collected from river or lake bottoms with nets.
 Dragonflies spend most of their life in the larval form and eventually morph to the fast-flying aerial predator in the adult phase.

-This project engages citizen scientists such as students and visitors in national parks to collect dragonfly larvae from distinct sampling sites.
+The "Dragonfly Mercury Project" (DMP) engages citizen scientists such as students and visitors in national parks to collect dragonfly larvae from distinct sampling sites.
 The samples are then sent to the University of Maine, US Geological Survey, or Dartmouth College laboratories for mercury analyses.
 The study connects people to parks and provides baseline data to better understand the spatial distribution of mercury contamination in national parks.

 Why Dragonfly Larvae?